Red vs Blue States 2026 and the Shifting US Political Map

 Chart for the U.S. House Elections from 2020 to 2024

-Key GOP overperformances in states like New York and Florida helped tip the balance.
-However, Democrats also overperformed in other regions, which kept the outcome surprisingly close.
+GOP gains in New York and Florida helped tip control of the chamber.
+Democratic overperformance in other states kept the Republican majority small.

 2020 Election Fraud Allegations: Findings, Impact, and Political Fallout